Published at

 3min

 If you're a library author, there's always the question of how to implement easy-to-use error handling.
-You want to make sure that your code is bulletproof and not blowing up in case of an exception, but you want to ensure that errors bubble up to the end-user and their error monitoring, too.
+First, you want to ensure that your code is bulletproof and does not blowing up in case of an exception, but you also want to guarantee that errors bubble up to the end-user and their error monitoring.

 So how do you do this?

-Frontend error monitoring usually is based on a global error event handler that's triggered in case of an unhandled exception.
+Frontend error monitoring with tools like Sentry is usually based on a global error event handler triggered in case of an unhandled exception.

 window.onerror = function (message, source, lineno, colno, error) {